sparktsang/sparktsang.github.io/_posts/cosmic.md

 I thought of the countless unsung heroes of history, those who had sacrificed everything with no expectation of reward.
 But I held my tongue.
 This wasn't about winning a debate.
 It was about understanding *him*.

 And in that moment, it all clicked into a horrifying, self-consistent whole.
 His earlier talk of a brutal, alpha-driven cosmos, and now this belief in ultimate self-interest.
 They were two sides of the same coin.
 An enlightenment for the self, a salvation for one's own "ancestral VIP lounge".
 The chilling implication: if humans are fundamentally selfish and have no inherent value beyond being data points, then a world of predator and prey is not a tragedy; it is simply... the natural order.
 It was a worldview as coherent as it was terrifying.
 And it was just the beginning of his sermon.

+I thought of the countless unsung heroes of history, those who had sacrificed everything with no expectation of reward, but I held my tongue.
+To argue with him on this point felt like wrestling in mud.
+I sensed a better path forward, a more direct route to the heart of his system.

+"So what is your dream?"
+I asked again, returning to the source.

+"To become a sovereign," he replied, but this time, the words carried a new weight, a new dimension.
+"Everything must be in alignment."
+He then began to share more.
+His vision was not just a solitary quest; it was a construction project.
+It wasn't just about growing his own psychedelics; it was about building his own "base."
+A place from which he would emanate an energy, he said, that would cause others to "gravitate" towards him.

+"What kind of people?"
+I asked.

+"Especially those spiritually-inclined people," he began, then added a phrase that made the hairs on my arm stand up, "who have higher levels of melanin."

+He saw my confusion.
+"What people normally call 'black people'," he clarified, "but this is a more precise description."
+He then launched into a passionate, articulate account of the systemic discrimination faced by black people in every corner of the world.
+In America, where even a black millionaire, like his wealthy uncle in Texas, had to dress immaculately just to avoid being killed by the police.
+In Africa, where the legacy of colonialism still meant that white-owned corporations held the real power.

+"These people," he said, his voice resonating with a righteous anger, "are systematically oppressed.
+The spiritually inclined among them find it almost impossible to survive in the current capitalist engine."

+"And my discourse," he concluded, his eyes locking onto mine, "will be a magnet for them.
+I will build a *spiritual engine*."

+My mind was reeling.
+A man seeking enlightenment, a man who believed in becoming Buddha, was now speaking of a plan that seemed to target a specific race.
+Was this a benevolent act of liberation, or something else entirely?
+At first, I thought his description was just a clumsy attempt at political correctness, like the awkward "person with a penis."
+But now, I wasn't so sure.

+"This all aligns with the philosophy I shared before," he continued, sensing my unease.
+"It's all part of the same puzzle.
+But my puzzle is no longer getting bigger.
+Now, I need to make it smaller.
+To refine it, to distill it to its most useful parts."

+I had to ask.
+"Will this spiritual engine be in opposition to the capitalist engine?"

+He considered this.
+"It can exist on a spectrum," he said.
+"Just like there are mosques here in Krabi."
+But he conceded the point.
+"If my discourse becomes a true ideological threat, it cannot survive in the current system.
+And if that happens, of course, I would not be foolish enough to tell anyone."
+He smiled, a conspirator's smile.
+"What I have told you now, it is just the foundation.
+A tiny part of the book I am writing.
+You wouldn't want to read the book before you see the movie, would you?"

+I understood.
+The main event hadn't even started.
+He wouldn't spoil it for me.
+And in that moment, I perceived that the threat he posed was not just ideological, but perhaps something far more real.
+A cold, quiet terror began to bloom in my chest.
+If this was just the foundation, the mere prelude, what kind of horrifying crescendo was he building towards?
+The thought alone was suffocating.
+I felt like I was sitting in a room with one of the most dangerous men in the world.
+And he was just getting started.